 When developing an estate plan, there is much to consider.
 For many, the estate planning process can feel like an overwhelming task.
 While estate planning may not be at the forefront of your mind, and because of the significant undertaking to create your estate plan, it can easily be set aside for another day.
-Unfortunately, because of this, many may face the unexpected, or pass away without an estate plan in place.
+Unfortunately, because of this, many may face the unexpected or pass away without an estate plan in place.
 This can be an incredibly dangerous prospect, one that can leave your loved ones with no idea of how you would like your final wishes carried out.
 If you have yet to develop an estate plan, it’s important that you contact an estate planning lawyer as soon as possible.
 Here are some tips to consider when developing an estate plan:

 Tip #1 Make a Plan for Your Children

-If you have minor children, developing a plan for them is probably the most important aspect to estate planning.
+If you have minor children, developing a plan for them is probably the most important aspect of estate planning.
 You will want to make sure that they are properly cared for in the event you are no longer able to do so yourself.
 This can occur by appointing a guardian to assume care of your children and developing a financial plan for how your children will be cared for and what assets they stand to inherit when they reach adulthood.
 An estate planning lawyer will provide you with key counsel in how to clearly outline this within your estate plan based on your specific needs.

 Tip #2 Take Stock of Your Assets and Liabilities

 Gather information regarding your assets and liabilities.
 This is key for an estate planning lawyer during the planning phase.
-Assets to consider may include: pension plans, retirement accounts, life insurance policies, property, and other valuables.
+Assets to consider may include pension plans, retirement accounts, life insurance policies, property, and other valuables.
 Your lawyer will be able to work with you to determine your net worth, and how your assets should be managed within the estate plan to mitigate tax obligations and avoid probate.